PauHPMCBR/LolDamageCalculator/README.md

 This shouldn't be much of a problem, since what you usually want to calculate with Ahri is combo damage, and not DPS.

+### Azir
+- First cast of W will put the ability cd at 1.25s.
+Subsequent casts will have normal cd.
+- E will always grant a charge of W (which is equivalent to making the behaviour described above happen again).
+- The program assumes all soldiers are in range (used for auto attacking).

 ### Jhin
 - Jhin starts with only 1 E charge (and he can't stack 2 charges).
 - Some instances of bonus AD may be a bit inaccurate.